BxCppDev/bxjsontools/README.md

 ``Bayeux/Jsontools``) consists in  a set of C++  classes and utilities for JSON based serialization of simple classes.

-bxjsontools allows you to  add JSON based (de)serialization functionnalities to your  classes, as  long as  they are  defined from  supported types (typically scalar attributes):  C++ base types (bool,  integer and real numbers),   enumerations,  commonly   used  C++   template  containers (std::string,       std::vector<>,      std::list<>,       std::map<>, std::array<>...).
+bxjsontools   allows  you   to   add   JSON  based   (de)serialization functionalities  to your  classes, as  long as  they are  defined from supported types  (typically scalar attributes): C++  base types (bool, integer and  real numbers),  enumerations, commonly used  C++ template containers   (std::string,  std::vector<>,   std::list<>,  std::map<>, std::array<>...).
 Support for a few classes from the Boost library is also implemented.
-It is possible to extend the JSON (de)serialization functionnalities   to    more   (complex)   types,    using   template specialization.
+It is possible to extend the JSON (de)serialization functionalities    to   more    (complex)   types,    using   template specialization.

 bxjsontools serialization is available for standard I/O streams.